Diabetes: risk factor of pancreatic cancer

 Why is this relevant to pancreatic cancer?

 Type 2 diabetes can increase your risk for pancreatic cancer.
 This and type 3c can also be a result of the disease.
-Insulin resistance and raised blood sugar levels in type 2 diabetes causes inflammation which damages the pancreas.
-The relationship between pancreatic cancer and diabetes is complex with type 2 being both a cause and response to pancreatic cancer.
+Insulin resistance and raised blood sugar levels in type 2 diabetes cause inflammation which damages the pancreas.
+The relationship between pancreatic cancer and diabetes is complex, with type 2 being both a cause and response to pancreatic cancer.